HienVo22/PathFinder/sprint1/hvo5.md

 ## Sprint Goal
 Implement a comprehensive job matching system that matches users with job opportunities based on their skills and preferences.
-This MVP focuses on creating the core matching algorithm, skills database, and user interface components for job discovery.

 ## Features Implemented